kogi-b/pesapalAttempt/README.md

 # Pesapal Attempt

-This is a Python repository which attempts for dealing with word pluralization.
 This is a Python repository which attempts to solve Problem 1 from <a href="https://pesapal.freshteam.com/jobs/2OU7qEKgG4DR/junior-developer-23">the Pesapal Careers portal.

 ## Installation